Home

 Accessible websites comply with international standards such as WCAG 2.1.
 In Switzerland, the Disability Equality Act and the eCH-0059 standard set the requirements.
 The European Accessibility Act will also apply in the EU from 2025.

-The most important requirements for barrier-free websites are the Web Content Accessibility Guidelines (WCAG) 2.1.
-They determine how content is designed to be perceptible, operable, understandable and robust.
+The most important requirements for accessible websites are the Web Content Accessibility Guidelines (WCAG) 2.1.
+They determine how content is designed to be perceivable, operable, understandable and robust.
 In the EU, the EN 301 549 standard, which is based on the WCAG, also applies.

-In Switzerland, the Disability Equality Act states (BeHig) states that people with disabilities must not be disadvantaged.
-The standard applies to federal websites eCH-0059, which is based on WCAG 2.1 AA.
+In Switzerland, the Disability Equality Act (BehiG) stipulates that people with disabilities must not be disadvantaged.
+For federal websites, the eCH-0059 standard applies, which is based on WCAG 2.1 AA.
 Authorities also publish an accessibility statement in which they make accessibility and possible restrictions transparent.
-There is no blanket WCAG requirement for private companies, but there is a requirement for”reasonable arrangements”.
+There is no blanket WCAG requirement for private companies, but there is a requirement for “reasonable arrangements”.

 Checklist: What are the criteria for an accessible website?